tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 064.md

 	- Do you know of Lucretia, leader of the Church of the Falling Fire? no
 	- Will following Lucretia bring ruin to my companions? yes
 - [[Silas]] tells the group about his collect call, then a bit of the backstory with his Grandmother.
+- [[Sihrr]] uses his scroll of scrying on grannie.
+The orb appears in a corner of a "cozy" cottage.
+	- Grannie is sitting with a bell in her hand, in-front of a table.
+On the table is a map of Drakkenheim.
+	- On the map, there is an X on the map with the Kleinburg Estate.
+	- There is another X where Oscar Yorn was.
+	- There are a bunch of circles drawn around the Cathedral.
+	- Grannie rings her bell, and someone that could pass as a younger brother of Silas enters the room.
+She slaps him because he was too slow.
+	- She writes something on paper, then looks up at the scrying orb and pulls it in.
 -